-three dimensions such as ternary algebra [4], triplex algebra [5, 6] and variations of them [7].
+3].
+There have been other efforts to extend two dimensional fractal structures to three dimensions such as ternary algebra [4], triplex algebra [5, 6] and variations of them [7].
 Visualizations of these sets, in particular quasi-Fuschian fractals [8] and the mandelbulb, have received wide public exposure [9, 10].

 In this communication, the three dimensional product and addition operations of imaginary scator algebra are invoked to evaluate the quadratic mapping in dynamic space.
 Scator algebra is a finite dimensional algebra over the reals with a multiplicative identity, thus fulfilling the hypercomplex algebra Kantor and Solodovnikov criteria except for the distributivity of the product over addition [11].
-Scator elements can thus be viewed as hypercomplex numbers in 1+n dimensions if the distributivity condition is relaxed.
-For n=2, many of the singular properties of this algebra are already present.
+Scator elements can thus be viewed as hypercomplex numbers in 1 + n dimensions if the distributivity condition is relaxed.
+For n = 2, many of the singular properties of this algebra are already present.
 The scator product is commutative and all elements except zero and infinity have an inverse.
 Nonetheless, scator algebra is no longer a division algebra because it has zero products of non zero factors.
 The scator product is associative in the multiplicative representation but not in the additive representation.
 The algebra is endowed with a second order involution.
 This feature can be used to establish an order parameter.
 These peculiarities do not prevent the scator number system from generating consistent iterated quadratic mappings with a rich fractal structure in parameter space [1].
+Two theorems are now available that allow relevant progress in the understanding of the scator dynamical system.
+The Victoria theorem and its concomitant equation, is a generalization of the de Moivre theorem to 1 + n dimensional scator space [12].
+The roots of scator numbers can be evaluated from a modified version of this theorem [13, 14].
+Properties of forward and backward orbits can then be evaluated relying on various forms of these propositions.
+The second order polynomial equation with real coefficients has been solved in 1+2 dimensional scator space [15].
+This result permits the evaluation of fixed points for Julia sets with real constant c, thereby obtaining the attractor of the filled in Julia set as well as points on the Julia set.
+A consequence of these two results is that an infinite number of points in the Julia (boundary) set can be obtained from the fixed point hypercomplex roots.

 Scator algebra also produces remarkable iterated quadratic mappings in dynamic space.
 This is the subject matter of the present communication: In section 2, the essentials of imaginary scator algebra in 1+2 dimensions are presented.
 The scator quadratic mapping is described in section 3.
 Three dimensional analogues of the Julia and filled in Julia sets are presented in this section.
 2D and 3D renderings illustrate some of the main features of these sets.
 Square nilpotent points are discussed in subsection 3.2.
 The fingerprint of the origin is shown in subsection 3.3.
 Fixed points in scator dynamic space are described in section 4; hypercomplex roots produce extra fixed points with very interesting properties that coexist with the real or imaginary fixed points.
-Inverse orbits are discussed in section 5, the existence of four possible roots permits the evaluation of many points in the boundary set.
+Inverse orbits are discussed in section 5, for appropriate parameters, the existence of four additional hypercomplex roots enhances the possibilities and dynamics of the inverse orbits.
+It also permits the evaluation of new sets of points in the boundary set.
 Self similar objects within the K set are set forth in section 6.
-An example is expounded in section 7, where the Kset exhibits a Cantor dust structure.
-Section 8 is dedicated to some conjectures and conclusions, given the difficulties encountered to establish formal proofs that require holomorphy.
+An example is expounded in section 7, where the K set exhibits a Cantor dust structure.
+Section 8 is dedicated to two conjectures, given the difficulties encountered to establish formal proofs that necessarily require holomorphy.
+Conclusions are drawn in the last section.